johnkerl/miller/docs6/build.rst

 Building from source
 ================================================================

-Please also see :doc:`install` for information about pre-built executables.
+Please also see :doc:`installation` for information about pre-built executables.

 Miller license
 ----------------------------------------------------------------